You will be reading this either:

 out and back in to get the installation’s “bin” directory into your

 For the most part, this software distribution works like the old stable 2015.12.15 distribution.
-Its documentation therefore describes this software too, for the most part.
-Beyond that, you might find our Learning More links helpful.
+Its documentation therefore describes this software too, though there are significant differences.

 To start the simulator running in the background: